Skip navigation

 If the treated skin remains red and swollen after healing has started, this may be a sign that abnormal scars are beginning to form.
 Talk to your doctor.
 Treatment may be available.

 The new layer of skin will be a little swollen, sensitive, and bright pink for several weeks.
 Most patients can go back to normal activities in about 2 weeks.
 You should avoid any activity that could cause injury to the treated area.
-Avoid sports that involve balls, such as baseball, for 4 - 6 weeks.
+Avoid sports that involve balls, such as baseball, for 4 to 6 weeks.